-This tutorial will show you how to produce high quality YouTube tutorial without the use of a studio or even a video camera.
+This tutorial will show you how to produce a high-quality YouTube tutorial without the use of a studio or even a video camera.

 Prepare to record